Iftikhar-Shams-Niloy/flutter_foodycam/README.md

 <h1 align="center">FoodyCam</h1>

 <p align="center">
-  A cross-platform Flutter app for capturing and detecting food photos, with an accompanying AI experimentation notebook.
+  A flutter app for capturing and detecting food photos, with an accompanying AI experimentation notebook.
 The app has simple interface with codes that are clean.
-It is an excellent project for beginners who want to learn AI integration in their app.
+It is an excellent project for beginners who want to learn AI integration in their mobile application.
 </p>

 <p align="center">